Osirus Mitchell

-Osirus Mitchell (born September 15, 1998) is an American football wide receiver who is a free agent.
+Osirus Mitchell (born September 15, 1998) is an American former football wide receiver.
 He played college football at Mississippi State.
-He signed with the Dallas Cowboys of the National Football League (NFL) as an undrafted free agent following the 2021 NFL Draft.
-He had stints with the Green Bay Packers, Birmingham Stallions of the United States Football League (USFL), and the Houston Roughnecks of the XFL.
+He signed with the Dallas Cowboys of the National Football League (NFL) as an undrafted free agent following the 2021 NFL draft.
+He had stints with the Green Bay Packers, Birmingham Stallions and Memphis Showboats of the United States Football League (USFL), and the Houston Roughnecks of the XFL.
 While with the Stallions he was a USFL champion.

-Early life and high school
+Early life

 Mitchell grew up Sarasota, Florida, and attended Booker High School.
 As a senior, he averaged 21.7 yards per catch and had 25 touchdown receptions.
 Mitchell was rated a three-star recruit but was not recruited heavily initially, as he was not expected to qualify academically to play college football.
 However, he was able to graduate from high school in the summer after his senior year.
 He signed to play at Mississippi State in June going into his first year over offers from Texas a&m, Tennessee, South Florida, Minnesota, Central Florida, Wake Forest and Illinois.